pensjonatus/flash-fiction/blog/berkeley.md

 ---
-title: 'Berkeley'
+title: Berkeley
 date: '2012-04-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, so this campus is really nice," I said.